-For more than a decade, Jim has been the primary strategic communications advisor and spokesman to golf entrepreneur and former New York Islanders owner Howard Milstein.
-Among Milstein’s current holdings are the Nicklaus Companies (in partnership with Hall of Fame golfer Jack Nicklaus); GOLF Magazine and GOLF.com; legendary club maker Miura Golf; True Spec, the global leader in brand agnostic club fitting services; and GolfLogix, the most-downloaded GPS app in golf.
-He has also worked for legendary European media entrepreneur Leo Kirch—at the time the owner of the Formula One racing circuit, and for numerous brands in the their sports related promotions, including a large home improvement retailer, biotech companies and others.
+For more than a decade, Jim has been the chief strategic communications advisor and spokesman to businessman, philanthropist and golf entrepreneur Howard Milstein, former owner of the New York Islanders.
+Among Milstein’s current holdings are the Nicklaus Companies (in partnership with Hall of Fame golfer Jack Nicklaus); GOLF Magazine and GOLF.com; legendary Japanese club maker Miura Golf; True Spec, the global leader in brand agnostic club fitting services; and GolfLogix, the most-downloaded GPS app in golf.
+He has also worked for legendary European media entrepreneur Leo Kirch—at the time the owner of the Formula One racing circuit—and for numerous brands in their sports-related promotions, including a large home improvement retailer, biotech company, apparel and footwear retailers, and others.

 An attorney by training, in the area of high-profile crisis communications matters, Jim is considered one of the nation’s foremost experts.
 In addition to sports-related issues, Jim has consulted on numerous legal disputes, including the some of the largest product liability, intellectual property, antitrust and employment cases in history.
 He has also worked on numerous matters in the U.S. and globally involving government investigations, insider trading and financial fraud, sexual harassment, product recalls, accidents and workplace violence.